Former IAS officer Kannan Gopinathan detained in UP while en route to AMU

 However, Gopinathan noted that the police were very cordial and respectful.

 "Got a call from Aligarh District administration asking me not to come for the event.
-That they got direction from state govt to not let the event happen and to prevent my entry into district.
+That they got direction from state govt to not let the event happen and to prevent my entry into the district.
 I will be going to Aligarh.
 Administration is free to do as they deem fit," he had tweeted on Friday.

 Amit Shah explains why Farooq Abdullah, Mehbooba Mufti had to be detained